licton/licton_springs/content/pages/home.md

 # Get Involved
-* Come to the community council meeting (held the third Wednesday of the month at 6:30pm at Licton Springs Park, 9536 Ashworth Ave N, Seattle, WA 98103)
+* Come to the community council meeting (held the third Wednesday of the month at 6:30pm, location TBA)
+    * **NOTE:** There is no council meeting in August.
 * [Join the Friends of Licton Springs monthly work party](/work_party.pdf)
 * [Find Volunteer Events on our Calendar](/pages/community-calendar.html)
 * <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" id="paypal">